MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 Use the following cmdlets to register a HCI cluster:

-*Register-SCAzStackHCI -VMHostCluster </HostCluster>/ -SubscriptionID <string>*
+*Register-SCAzStackHCI -VMHostCluster \<HostCluster\> -SubscriptionID /<string/>*

-For detailed information about the supported parameter, see <link>
+For detailed information about the supported parameter, see PowerShell documentation.

 Use the following command to unregister a cluster:

-*Unregister-SCAzStackHCI -VMHostCluster <HostCluster> -SubscriptionID <string>*
+*Unregister-SCAzStackHCI -VMHostCluster \<HostCluster\> -SubscriptionID \<string\>*

-For detailed information about the supported parameter, see <link>
+For detailed information about the supported parameter, see PowerShell documentation.

 ::: moniker-end